ypaulsussman/learning-log/src/pages/index.md

 I'm weighing the (_as-yet-unreplicated?_) [warnings against sharing goals publicly](http://www.psych.nyu.edu/gollwitzer/09_Gollwitzer_Sheeran_Seifert_Michalski_When_Intentions_.pdf) with, again, the hope that knowing this is available on the public internet will terrify me into slowly iterating through them.
 So how do I want to improve this site?

 - You've converted perhaps three-dozen notes from Google Docs to Markdown, but none of them involve any commentary on the books, sites, lectures, workshops.
 Write some posts a la "_Revisiting notes from \${text}, several months on_".
-- You should still have a Plaintext file containing sequential errors, logs, warnings, etc from your summertime adventure of setting up hosting for the `daily_ua` MVP.
-Convert that file into a series of posts: I'm not sure you'll use GCP (or even the Translate API) in the future, but even the process of \${categorizing the errors you made, and how you solved them} could be beneficial.
-- You've been studying Ukrainian in a foreign language situation, now, for close to a year.
-How have your practices evolved?
-What have you learned - not about Ukrainian, but about learning?
 - You have several pages of \${toy app, doctoral thesis, research project, distance learning startup} ideas remaining in Docs.
 Markdownify those, disaggregate, and expand.
 - As you begin implementing some of those above toy apps, take notes on what you do and what you learn.